-An important part of CAFA's mission is to make sure that children who are in need of treatment and rehabilitation can access it.
-The transportation program specifically assists the poorest burn survivors that come to the ANIQUEM clinic.
-As there is no other location in Peru that offers comprehensive rehabilitation for scarring from burns at no cost to the patient, children from the poorest sector of society may need to travel considerable distances in order to get help at the ANIQUEM clinic in Lima.
+An important part of CAFA's mission is to make sure that children in need of treatment and rehabilitation for burn scarring can access it.
+The transportation program specifically assists child burn survivors in the most need that come to the ANIQUEM clinic.
+As there is no other location in Peru that offers comprehensive and integrated rehabilitation for scarring from burns, children from across Peru may need to travel considerable distances in order to get help at ANIQUEM.

 The various treatments require that the children and a care giver return to the clinic on a regular basis.
-Unfortunately - with a large percentage of families operating on incomes of less than $70 CDN per person, per month - even bus fare from within the city becomes a financial strain.
+Unfortunately - with a large percentage of families living in poverty or extreme poverty - even bus fare from within the city becomes a financial strain.

 Our transport program supports children from this socioeconomic group.
 For those living in and around Lima, transit fare for the child and a care-giver is provided for each visit to the clinic.
 In many cases, money for food is provided as well.
-For those who must travel to Lima, tickets on buses from outside the city are provided when a bus company cannot be persuaded to donate the fare.
+For those who must travel to Lima, tickets on buses from outside the city are provided.
 These children typically must come for up to a week, three or four times per year for treatment.
 The transport program also helps with lodging and food for the patients and their guardians while staying in Lima.

 In 2020 the number of patient visits dropped dramatically because of a two month forced shutdown of ANIQUEM, due to the pandemic.
 With the clinic open in 2021 more children than ever are now being accepted into the transport program, even though each child is programmed to come less frequently to the clinic.

 The lock down due to COVID 19 has meant that availability of bus service from outside Lima is much reduced and costs to CAFA per trip are rising.